Pwd9000-ML/blog-devto/posts/2022-GitHub-Docker-Runner-Azure-Part1/GitHub-Docker-Runner-Azure-Part1.md

 ### [start.ps1](https://github.com/Pwd9000-ML/docker-github-runner-windows/blob/master/scripts/start.ps1)

-This script will be used as our `ENTRYPOINT` script and will be used to bootstrap our docker container when we start/run a container from the image we will be creating.
+This script will be used as our `'ENTRYPOINT'` script and will be used to bootstrap our docker container when we start/run a container from the image we will be creating.
 The main purpose of this script is to register a new self hosted GitHub runner instance on the repo we pass into the docker environment each time a new container is spun up or scaled up from the image.

 ```powershell
 #This script invokes GitHub-CLI (Already installed on container image)